mokolodi1/MedBook_/README.md

 To fetch a MedBook user object, use `MedBook.findUser()`.

-While it is technically possible to attach a transform to the Meteor.users collection (`Meteor.users._transform = ...`), this approach is not recommended.
+While it is technically possible to attach a transform directly to the Meteor.users collection (`Meteor.users._transform = ...`), this approach is not recommended.
 [See here for more info](https://github.com/meteor/meteor/issues/810#issuecomment-15069258).

 ```js
 // outside publish functions